Many Rx Opioids – Not Just Suboxone – Raise Risk of Dental Disease

 Should people at high risk of an overdose be prescribed opioids like hydromorphone or should they get methadone to help them cope with opioid addiction?

-It’s a controversial question in Canada, where harm reduction programs are being used to give high-risk drug users a “safer supply” of legal medications as an alternative to increasingly more toxic and deadly street drugs.
+It’s a controversial question in Canada, where harm reduction programs are being used to give high-risk drug users a “safer supply” of legal pain medications as an alternative to increasingly more toxic and deadly street drugs.
 Critics say safer opioid supply (SOS) programs don’t reduce overdoses and are a risky alternative to more traditional addiction treatment drugs like methadone.

 Their findings, published in The Lancet Public Health, show that people in both the SOS and methadone groups had significant declines in overdoses, emergency department (ED) visits, hospitalizations, severe infections, and health care costs in the year after they started treatment.
 In both groups, deaths related to opioids or any other cause were uncommon.